Authentication Guide

 Best Practices

-- Use descriptive delegation names:
+- Use descriptive key names:

-"alice@example.com","team-engineering" - Set appropriate permission bounds: Don't grant more access than needed
+"alice_laptop","deploy_bot"for keys that will be looked up by name - Set appropriate permission bounds: Don't grant more access than needed

 - Update delegation tips: Keep tips current to ensure revocations are respected